-While the UWF Graduate School home page provides detailed instructions on the UWF graduate admission application procedures, the information below will assist you in preparing the additional documentation needed by the Department of Health, Leisure, & Exercise Science to complete your graduate admissions application for the four masters programs in this department.
+While the UWF Graduate School home page provides detailed instructions on the UWF graduate admission application procedures, the information below will assist you in preparing the additional documentation needed by the Department Movement Sciences and Health to complete your graduate admissions application for the four masters programs in this department.

-The graduate programs in the Department of Health, Leisure, & Exercise Science prepare qualified professionals to obtain graduate degrees (M.S.) in Health Promotion, Exercise Science, and Physical Education.
-We also offer the (M.S.A.) in Health Care Administration.
+The graduate programs in the Department Movement Sciences and Health prepare qualified professionals to obtain graduate degrees (M.S.) in Health Promotion, Exercise Science, and Physical Education.
 For more information on our doctoral program, please refer to the Ed.D. in Health and Physical Education website.
-The newly begun Doctor of Physical Therapy program also has all of the admissions requirements on their website.

 UWF Admission Requirements (Online)

 - GRE scores from General (Math and Verbal) Exam or the Miller's Analogy Test (MAT) taken within the last 5 years